Raymond Leo Burke: Divorce

 Burke, along with three other cardinals, issued a set of dubia, or doubts, to Pope Francis, asking him to clarify various points of doctrine in his 2016 apostolic exhortation, Amoris laetitia and on general Christian life.
 The other cardinals were Italian Carlo Caffarra and Germans Brandmüller and Joachim Meisner.
 Since the 2014 synod, some bishops had begun allowing Catholics who had been divorced and remarried to receive Holy Communion, despite the fact that such persons are traditionally said to be committing adultery and living in mortal sin and therefore ineligible to participate according to official church law.
 A footnote in Amoris laetitia was seen as allowing that under some circumstances.
 Burke said that if divorced and remarried Catholics were permitted to receive Holy Communion, "then the Church's teaching on marriage is finished."

 The four cardinals submitted the dubia in private, followed by a public letter ("Seeking Clarity: A Plea to Untie the Knots in Amoris Laetitia") in November 2016, asking Francis to clarify various points of doctrine.
 The first dubia asked about the reception of the sacraments by the divorced and remarried.
 The public letter asked about fundamental issues of the Christian life and referenced Pope John Paul II's encyclical Veritatis splendor.
-In April 2017, following no reply to their letter, the cardinals requested a meeting with Francis, but there has been no response to this request.
+In April 2017, following no reply to their letter, the cardinals requested a meeting with Francis, but there was no response to this request.

 On April 7, 2018, Burke, along with Brandmüller and Schneider, participated in a conference rejecting the outline proposed by German bishops to allow divorced and remarried Catholics to receive the Eucharist.
 Citing chapter 19 of the Gospel of Matthew, he disputed the notion that anyone, including the pope, had the authority to accept divorced and remarried Catholics as full members of the church.
 During the conference, Burke expressed the belief that a "public correction" of a pope in error can take place after a private one has been ignored or rejected.
 "As a matter of duty, the pope can be disobeyed," Burke said.
 He added that "the Roman pontiff can dispense with the law only for the purpose of preserving its purpose, and never for subverting it."

 In an interview on September 6, Burke said that he shared fellow dubia signatory Caffarra's "profound sadness" that the dubia never received a response, and wondered whether such sadness contributed to his death.
 "The dubia must have a response sooner or later," Burke said.
-"It’s a simple response: Yes or no. That’s all.
+"It's a simple response: Yes or no. That's all.
 It's not complicated."